kentor/www.kentor.dev/posts/2016-11-05-testing-promise-all-side-effects-with-async-await.md

 ---
-title: Testing Promise Side Effects with Async/Await
+title: Testing promise side effects with async/await
 ---

 You might have run into situations where you're calling asynchronous code inside